airou-lab/Semantic-Segmentation-Module/segformer_readme.md

 # Semantic Segmentation in Aviary with SegFormer

-This project implements semantic segmentation for bird camera trap images using SegFormer, identifying 8 classes: Background, Branch, Camera, Fence, Ground, Nest, Tree, and Water.
+This project implements semantic segmentation for an aviary using SegFormer, identifying 8 classes: Background, Branch, Camera, Fence, Ground, Nest, Tree, and Water.

 ## Table of Contents
 - [Installation](#installation)